Icnprincess/icnprincess/README.md

 </div>
 <hr/>

-- 🔭 I’m currently working on Interrogas
-- 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on new projects
 - 🤔 I’m looking for help with learning C#
 - 💬 Ask me about JS, REACT, .NET, SQL, C#, HTML, CSS
-- 📫 How to reach me: https://www.linkedin.com/in/icnprincess
+- 📫 How to reach me: https://www.linkedin.com/in/isiscjackson
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love learning and working on projects